saint2706/Games/docs/README.md

 # Documentation

 The `docs/` directory contains the Sphinx project for the Games Collection.
-The site was rebuilt from scratch to offer a concise, accurate reference for players and contributors alike.
+All audience-specific guides now live inside Sphinx so that players, developers, operators, and contributors read from a single, versioned source of truth.

 ## Structure

-- `source/` – ReStructuredText files that power the documentation.
+- `source/` – reStructuredText files that power the site.
   - `overview.rst` – project goals and audience.
-  - `user_guide.rst` – installation instructions and runtime tips.
+  - `players/` – player-facing guides such as `index.rst`, `user_guide.rst`, and the expanded `games_catalog.rst`.
+  - `developers/` – engineering references including `developer_guide.rst`, `architecture.rst`, and the converted guides from `docs/development/` and `docs/gui/`.
-  - `developer_guide.rst` – coding standards, testing, and release workflow.
+  - `operations/` – workflow validation reports, status dashboards, and archived investigations.
-  - `architecture.rst` – explanation of the shared infrastructure.
-  - `games_catalog.rst` – authoritative list of included games.
+  - `contributors/` – contribution policies migrated from `CONTRIBUTING.md`.
   - `conf.py` – Sphinx configuration.
 - `build/` – Generated output (ignored by Git).
 - `images/` – Shared assets used by the docs.
 - `requirements.txt` – Dependencies needed to build the documentation.
-- `workflows/` – Operational guides for CI with an [`archive/`](workflows/archive/README.md) that holds historical debug reports.
-- `deployment/` – Release and publishing guides; release-specific checklists now live under [`deployment/releases/`](deployment/releases).

-Historic planning notes, migration reports, and workflow audits are still stored elsewhere in the repository (for example under `docs/status/` and `docs/planning/`), but they no longer appear in the published Sphinx site.
+Historic Markdown guides in `docs/development/`, `docs/gui/`, `docs/status/`, and `docs/workflows/` have been converted into the sections above.
+Any remaining Markdown files in those folders exist only as repository history and should not be edited going forward.

 ## Building the site